Chris-Delcuse/TI-Basic_OS-v3.10/AVANT_PROPOS.md

 --------------------
 Avoid naming your folders with only one letter.

-Example of 'For’ Loops !
+Example : in your 'For’ Loops !

 "Ensure your incremented variables  are different from your folder names."